 That walks you through the process of account recovery, using information you know about the account to prove that you are the rightful owner.

-One of those pieces of information is your email address, and in the case of a lost password, you’ll enter the email address of your account and Facebook will send an email to that email address.
+One of those pieces of information is your email address.
+You enter the email address associated with your account, and Facebook emails a code to that address.

 Facebook Recovery Code email